MalloryMable/AoC/README.md

 Part 2

 Turns up and down lights where 0 is off, turn off turns down, turn on turns up by a factor of 1, and toggle turns up by a factor of two.
 Returns the total amount of light(lumens?) produced

+**Day 7**

+Models a curcuit and after propogating a 16 bit signal through memory returns the value being passed through wire A, then runs the same curcuit where the value being passed through wire B is reset to whatever the output from wire A was.